CosmWasm/cw-plus/packages/cw4/README.md

 There are four messages supported by a group contract:

-`UpdateAdmin{admin}` - changes (or clears) the admin for the contract

-`UpdateMembers{add, remove}` - takes a membership diff and adds/updates the members, as well as removing any provided addresses.
-If an address is on both lists, it will be removed.
-If it appears multiple times in `add`, only the last occurance will be used.

 `AddHook{addr}` - adds a contract address to be called upon every `UpdateMembers` call.
 This can only be called by the admin, and care must be taken.
 A contract returning an error or running out of gas will